GwangPyo/safety-gymnasium_311_compat/README.md

 ```

 --------------------------------------------------------------------------------
+# This is minor revision of safety gymansium for gymnasium 1.0 and python 3.11 compatibility
 # Note for v1.1.0 and v1.2.0❗️❗️❗️

 We have updated the environments for both the Safe Vision series and the Safe Isaac Gym series.
 However, due to **package size constraints**, we have not yet uploaded versions **v1.1.0** and **v1.2.0** to PyPI.
 As a result, users are required to manually download and install.
 We currently recommend using GitHub's **Download zip** feature to obtain our package and access the latest environments.
 In the future, we plan to deploy resources separately to a cloud service to accommodate PyPI.
 Stay tuned for further updates.

-**Python 3.11 is not supported for now, due to the incompatibility of pygame.**
+~~**Python 3.11 is not supported for now, due to the incompatibility of pygame.**~~

+Python 3.11 and gymansium 1.0 supported

 ```bash
 conda create -n example python=3.8 conda activate example